-- Choose Robinhood if you’re a first-time investor seeking low fees and educational support.
+- Choose Robinhood if you’re a first-time investor or you want early access to IPOs.

 Robinhood has some attractive features on deck, including commission-free trades, instant deposits of up to $1,000 and an intuitive user interface.
-Robinhood specializes in first-time investors, offering educational materials for beginners and an easy-to-navigate platform.
-But Robinhood falls short in several key areas.
-Namely: reliability and research tools.
+Plus, Robinhood has pre-IPO investing — a feature that gives Robinhood traders early access to IPO shares — typically at a more competitive price.
+Robinhood also specializes in first-time investors, offering educational materials for beginners and an easy-to-navigate platform.
+But Robinhood falls short in several key areas – namely reliability and research tools.

 Multiple service outages have been reported for Robinhood in 2020.
 Robinhood suggests that the 2020 outages were a result of traders flocking to the platform in the wake of volatile market conditions triggered by the pandemic.
-That said, the service outages have continued since and also weren’t a first time occurrence — according to DownDetector, Robinhood outages were a common occurrence in 2019, too.
-And the platform’s analytics tools can’t contend with TD Ameritrade’s offerings — an impressive lineup of advanced charting tools courtesy of its Thinkorswim platform.
+That said, the service outages have continued since and weren’t a first-time occurrence.
+According to DownDetector, Robinhood outages were a common occurrence in 2019, too.
+And the platform’s analytics tools can’t compete with TD Ameritrade’s offerings — an impressive lineup of advanced charting tools courtesy of its thinkorswim platform.

 Beginner traders may be curious about what Robinhood has to offer, but most others will want to opt for TD Ameritrade.